sparkfunX/ARGOS-ARTIC-R2-Shield/README.md

 ## Thanks

-The ARTIC R2 breakout is a remix of the reference design kindly provided by the Arribada Initiative and Icoteq Ltd.
+The SparkX ARGOS Satellite Transceiver Shield is a remix of the reference design kindly provided by the Arribada Initiative and Icoteq Ltd.